olavea/Lillian-and-Ola-Vea-com/content/plugin-workbook/2-data-mutations-need-to-happen-during-sourcenodes-or-createnode/how-to-add-relationshipKey-to-the-parent-node-in-not-Old--Gatsby-Way-___NODE-11/index.md

 ---
-title: How to add relationshipKey to the parent node in not-Old- Gatsby-Way: ___NODE #11
+title: How to add relationshipKey to the parent node in not-Old- Gatsby-Way ___NODE
 author: "@OlaHolstVea"
 date: 2022-05-08
 ---